"Pace yourself. Set small goals along the way..."

 - Network with an open mind.
 Enter each interaction with the goal of learning something about someone and the job they do, not just how they could get you a job.
 You’ll end up catching more opportunities instead of being a ‘job zombie’.

-Schedule time every day for empty space - time when your brain is not focused on the job search.
+Schedule time every day for empty space-time when your brain is not focused on the job search.
 Read, listen to music, meditate, or go for a walk.
 Empty space does not include screen time.
 Maintain a gratitude journal and each day record something that you are grateful for.
 Refer to the journal if you are feeling down.
-Ask friends to help you keep your self-esteem up by providing you with “pick-me ups."
-A pick-me up can be a compliment, reminder of an accomplishment, memorable photo, or something about you they admire.
+Ask friends to help you keep your self-esteem up by providing you with “pick-me-ups."
+A pick-me-up can be a compliment, a reminder of an accomplishment, a memorable photo, or something about you they admire.

 When conducting a job search, taking care of one’s mental health is vital to success.
 Take regular breaks that include some physical activity such as going for a walk, run, or bike ride.
 It doesn’t need to be long, 10 or 15 minutes, but the change of pace and activity will rejuvenate you.
 Give yourself a reward after completing a task such as filing a job application.
 Spend time with your family doing fun activities.
 Take time to work on hobbies.
 Meeting with a therapist/counselor helps provide objective support.